tajacks/running-servers/src/chapters/01-introduction/01-02-this-book.md

 ## Typography

-This book uses some consistent text elements to draw attention to notable content and distinguish input from output.
-It is important to get familiar with the concepts below.
+This book uses consistent text elements to draw attention to notable content and distinguish input from output.
+They also just look great.
+Take a moment to familiarize yourself with the following flourishes you'll see throughout the book.

 ### Shell Commands

-Shell commands appear in a code block with a title in the top left indicating they are to be run on a system.
-Like this:
+Shell commands appear in a code block with a title in the top left indicating they are to be run.
+They appear like this:

 {% command %}
 echo "Hello, world!"
 {% endcommand %}

-Not every command may be run on the server.
-You may need to execute an `ssh` or `curl` command from your local machine.
-Chapter context will make it clear where you need to execute the command but there will not be a visual difference.
+There's a button you can use to copy the command to your clipboard, if you have JavaScript enabled.

 ### File Editing

 File content appears in a box similar to shell commands.
-The difference is that the title of the box is the file path, styled as lowercase mono-space font.
+The difference is that the title of the box is the file path, styled as lowercase monospace font.
+This box type also has a copy button.

-The surrounding chapter context will make it clear how you must manipulate the file.
-It may say something like the following, telling you to replace the content in full:

-_"Replace the entire content of the `hello.txt` file with the following content"_

 {% codefile "/tmp/greeting.txt" %}
 Hello, world!
 {% endcodefile %}

-It may also tell you to edit the file, keeping in mind to replace some variables:

-_"Edit the `security_file` to include your user"_
+It will be clear if the file is meant to be replaced entirely, partially edited, or something else.

+### Callouts

+Callouts draw attention to important information.
+There are three types:

+{% callout "warning", "Warning" %}
+Warning callouts highlight security concerns or actions that could cause data loss if performed incorrectly.
+{% endcallout %}

+{% callout "info", "Note" %}
+Info callouts provide additional context or clarify system requirements.
+{% endcallout %}

+{% callout "tip", "Pro Tip" %}
+Tip callouts share best practices or shortcuts that experienced administrators use.
+{% endcallout %}

+### Sidenotes

+Sidenotes contain any content that I felt didn't fit into a themed callout from above.
+They're flexible.

+{% sidenote %}
+Sidenotes provide supplementary information that is helpful but not essential to the main content.
+{% endsidenote %}

+{% sidenote "Historical Context" %}
+Some sidenotes include a label to indicate their purpose.
+{% endsidenote %}

+### Key Takeaways

-{% codefile "/etc/security_file" %}
+{% keytakeaway %}
-PermittedUsers admin, $YOUR_USER # Replace $YOUR_USER with your user
+Key takeaway boxes highlight the most important points from a section.
-{% endcodefile %}
+{% endkeytakeaway %}

-Or maybe even highlighting that only a subsection of the content must be edited:

-_"Navigate to the HorizontalScaleConfigurer stanza and add the name of your service"_
+### Pullquotes

-{% codefile "/var/service_config.yaml" %}
+{% pullquote %}
-HorizontalScaleConfigurer:
- - existing-service
- - new-service # Add your new service
+Pullquotes emphasize memorable statements or guiding principles.
+I don't use them much because they're a bit over the top.

+\-The author
-{% endcodefile %}
+{% endpullquote %}

-Similar to the shell commands, it should be obvious what is required to be done.
+### Inline Highlights

+When important terms or values appear within a sentence, they may be {% hl %}highlighted{% endhl %} to draw attention.
+This is used sparingly for {% hl %}critical configuration values{% endhl %} or key terminology.